When Medical Evidence Fails: The Danish Case Reopening Debate on Child Deaths

 **The Challenge of Inconclusive Evidence**

 Unlike high-profile Anglo-American cases, the Debelbøs case hinged on a medical mystery rather than forensic certainty.
 The autopsy could not definitively establish the cause of death.
 This ambiguity—common in cases involving infants and toddlers—creates a prosecutorial nightmare.
-Without clear evidence of trauma, poisoning, or negligence, building a manslaughter case becomes extraordinarily difficult, even when suspicions of foul play exist.
+Without clear of trauma, poisoning, or negligence, building a manslaughter case becomes extraordinarily difficult, even when suspicions of foul play exist.